Visiting Hunter Valley in 2020

 Most visitors prefer to stay at Cessnock, Pokolbin or Lovedale, which is where most wineries and cellar doors are located.
 However, Andrew and I decided to stay at Mystwood, which is located at Wollombi, a good half an hour away from the main Hunter area.

-Mystwood has 5 lovely cabins, each equiped with a fireplace, full-size kitchen and hot tub.
+Mystwood has 5 lovely cabins, each equipped with a fireplace, full-size kitchen and hot tub.
 (I’m not gonna lie, I was sold on the hot tub.
 Since we were going in winter, it was the only thing on our non-negotiable list.)
 While it’s a bit further away, it was absolutely stunning and worth every penny.

 We almost forgot to book a wine tour so I was scrambling to find a tour company the week before we left.
 I was recommended two places by our lovely host, Lieneka: Two Fat Blokes and Grape Experience Tours.
 I went with the latter and was so glad that we did!
 Melissa was such a gem.
 She not only arranged the wineries, but accommodated our request to do a chocolate pairing as well!